 Music therapy activities each week include singing, playing instruments, songwriting, playing musical games, moving to music and are structured around a special theme.
 These activities are adapted to suit the developmental functioning and preferences of each individual child.
 Other activities combine art, music and movement.
-At the end of your camp experience you will be presented with a TAKE HOME CD designed by our founder, Jennifer Buchanan and a detailed REPORT that can be shared with your child’s teacher, physician, FSCD worker, or other therapists.
+At the end of your camp experience you will be presented with a detailed REPORT that can be shared with your child’s teacher, physician, FSCD worker, or other therapists.
 Specific GOALS are detailed below.

 - Motor Development – Playing instruments, movement to music and art activities support the growth of motor skills.
 These skills may include balance, bilateral motor coordination, eye-hand coordination, fine motor, gross motor, motor planning and rhythm (carrying out a consistently recurring movement with the same beat).

 - Communication – Music therapy addresses a range of communication skills including auditory discrimination, auditory memory, visual memory, auditory/visual reception, non-verbal expression, sound localization, verbal expression and vocal expression.
 In particular, activities give participants an opportunity to express themselves through gestures, facial expressions, instrument playing, movement, various art media and where appropriate, picture symbols and other assistive technology.
 Speech and language development is supported through adapted songs, which focus on the repetition of speech sounds as well as vocal and breath exercises.